 You may need to speak up for yourself to get diagnosed.

-Sharp had to repeatedly mention her symptoms to her doctor before getting a referral to a cardiologist, or heart doctor.
-The cardiologist then told her she was too young to have a heart condition and joked that she just needed to “lay off the cocaine and diet pills.”
+Sharp says she had to repeatedly mention her symptoms to her doctor before getting a referral to a cardiologist, or heart doctor.
+She recalls that the cardiologist then told her she was too young to have a heart condition and joked that she just needed to “lay off the cocaine and diet pills.”
 Sharp didn’t see him again.
 She eventually got diagnosed with AFib after an episode landed her in the hospital.

 Not everyone with AFib feels it.